geological-survey-of-queensland/share-data-with-gsq/s3-to-s3-copy.md

 1. Sign in to *source* AWS account.
 2. Attach the S3 bucket policy sent to you by GSQ to the *source* bucket (see [how-to](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)).
 3. The bucket policy is as per the below code.
-However, the policy we send to you has the value of **Principal** set to GSQ's ARN.
+However, the policy we send to you has the value of **Principal** set to GSQ's ARN and will have your source bucket names listed..

 ```json
 {